Skip to main content

 Best surreal hike

 The Wave was popular long before it became Instagram-famous.
 One look at its otherworldly landscape, and it’s easy to see why.
 The bizarre, undulating sandstone formations are “painted” in brilliant desert colors that look like something out of a Dr. Seuss book.
-Be warned, though: the trail’s recent popularity has forced the Bureau of Land Management to restrict visitors to less than 70 per day.
+Be warned, though: The trail’s recent popularity has forced the Bureau of Land Management to restrict visitors to less than 70 per day.
 You can either apply for a permit four months ahead or apply for a permit in person at the Kanab Visitor Center in Utah two days before you plan to hike.
-If you’re among the lucky few to secure a ticket, you’re guaranteed one of the most surreal and best hikes in the United States.
+If you’re among the lucky few to secure a ticket, you’re guaranteed one of the most surreal and best hiking in the U.S.

 The Narrows (Zion National Park, Utah)